Pony Club: Overview

 The core unit of any national Pony Club organization is the local club.
 Local clubs vary in size, but are generally confined to members within a relatively small geographic area.
 Multiple local clubs may conduct joint mounted and unmounted meetings, and usually compete together in regional competitions.

-Ages of participants range from eight to twenty-five.
-Because of this vast age range, older Pony Clubbers are able to provide assistance to younger members, and younger members are able to be mentored.
+Ages of participants range from very young to twenty-five.
+Older pony clubbers may provide assistance to younger members.
+Participation is not restricted to ponies; many clubbers ride horses.